 Concertino relies on Open Opus, a free and open database of composers and works, and on its own algorithm, which fetches and analyzes Apple Music data.
 Yes, Apple Music already has almost all data the classical listener needs; but its pop-oriented player can't present them accordingly.
 Concertino can!

 Yes, completely safe.
 In fact, no credentials at all are passed to Concertino.
 The entire log in process happens directly on Apple's servers.
-(Note the "apple.com" address.)
 Concertino is not a "hack".
-It uses technology created and endorsed by Apple themselves.
+It uses technology created and endorsed by Apple themselves, both for the iPhone app and the web version.